okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

   }
 ~~~

-You can add either application groups or user groups to the group white list property.
+You can add application groups, user groups or both to the group whitelist property.
 The property value must be an array.

 To use this group whitelist for every client that gets this claim in a token, put the group whitelist in the first parameter of the `getFilteredGroups` function described below.